The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 - The new millennium

-- What are the key trends transforming the workplace?
+- What are the key trends that have transformed the workplace?

 - Employees in the workplace today

-- What are the 5 generations in the workplace?
+- What are the five generations in the workplace?

 - What is a smart office?